julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 9.2 TDS and RAMADDA URLs
 ~~~~~~~~~~~~~~~~~~~~~~~~

-  Verify what you have the TDS and RAMADDA running by navigating to:
+  Verify what you have the TDS and RAMADDA running by, for example,
+  navigating to:
   [http://unidata-server.cloudapp.net/thredds/catalog.html] and
   [http://unidata-server.cloudapp.net:8081/repository].
 If you are going
   to RAMADDA for the first time, you will have to do some [RAMADDA set